oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

   within the range 0 <= i < L.  This change will make proofs non-malleable.
 Note that this check is unneeded for the c scalar as it is 128-bits, and thus will always lie within the valid range.
+  This check was not present in the IETF draft prior to version 10.

 - Implementations MAY choose to incorporate additional randomness into the ECVRF_nonce_generation_RFC8032 function.
 Note that proofs (pi_string)